civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_links.md

 ## Summary

-This hook is an opportunity to modify action links in CiviCRM.
-These include the actions at the end of a search result row, the Create New dropdown, and the Actions dropdown at the top of a contact record.
+This hook allows you to modify action links including: the actions at the end of a search result row, the Create New dropdown, and the Actions dropdown at the top of a contact record.

+## Notes

+!!! tip
-Note: remember to use the string processing functions of your host framework ( `ts()` for CiviCRM extensions, `t()` for Drupal modules, etc).
+    Remember to use the string processing functions of your host framework ( `ts()` for CiviCRM extensions, `t()` for Drupal modules, etc).

 ## Definition